senseiphoneX/iota-starter-carsharing/README.md

 To enable push notifications, complete the following steps:

-1. Register an app ID enabled APNs on the [Apple Developer](https://developer.apple.com/) portal.
+1. Register your App ID for APNs on the [Apple Developer portal](https://developer.apple.com/).

 2. Create an APN development SSL certificate.

 3. Create an APN development provisioning profile.

-4. Setting up APNs on the Bluemix Push Notifications Dashboard binded to your server application.
+4. Go to the Bluemix Push Notifications Dashboard and bind the APNs that you created to your server app.

 5. Connect your iOS mobile device to your Apple Mac.